tammet/gkc/README.md

 GKC reads files in both the

-* TPTP first order form (fof) syntax, see <http://www.tptp.org/TPTP/TR/TPTPTR.shtml>
+* TPTP first order form (fof) syntax, see Examples/steam.p and <http://www.tptp.org/TPTP/TR/TPTPTR.shtml>
-* Simple clause form syntax, see below.
+* Simple clause form syntax, see Examples/steam.txt and the description below.

 In both cases the percentage % symbol is a line comment.